When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Methodology

-Starting from the EndoVis18-VQA resource~\cite{seenivasan2022surgical}, we paraphrased the 35 questions present in the original (in-template) (covering tool, location, action, and organ queries).
-For the out-of-template variant, we keep every image, answer, and data split untouched and modify only the surface form of each question, yielding a drop-in replacement that isolates the effect of clinically realistic paraphrase drift without altering ground truth or imagery.
+Starting from the EndoVis18-VQA resource~\cite{seenivasan2022surgical}, we rephrased the 35 questions present in the original (in-template) (covering tool, location, action, and organ queries), and manually verified that each paraphrase preserved the original clinical intent, answer type, and referent.
+For the out-of-template variant, we keep every image, answer, and data split untouched and modify only the surface form of each question, yielding a drop-in replacement that isolates the effect of clinically realistic rephrasing drift without altering ground truth or imagery.
 The procedure is intentionally simple and transparent.
 We have rephrased each template to mirror how questions are naturally posed during procedures, frequently making intent explicit and resolving potential ambiguities in everyday shorthand, while preserving the answer type and referent.
-A clinician then validated every reformulation for semantic fidelity, medical appropriateness, and clarity with respect to the associated image.
 In keeping with the invariance principle, only the wording changed while images and answers remained identical.
 As illustrated in Table~\ref{tab:paraphrase_taxonomy}, each in-template question is paired with its out-of-template counterpart for the same frame; examples include reformulating “state of” to “function currently being performed” and clarifying “located” to “currently positioned within the surgical field,” while maintaining answer identity.